 criminal record extract (apostilled or superlegalised) from your country of origin and from every country where you have stayed for more than 90 days during 6 consecutive months within the last 3 years (if any).
 High school students are exempted fromk this obligation.

 Students who will study at a higher education institution in Slovakia do NOT have to enclose a confirmation on accommodation.

 Each document issued in a language other than Slovak (except for documents issued in Czech) has to be translated to Slovak by an official translator.
 The list of official translators can be found here.
 In case the translation is done abroad, the competence of the translator must be attested by the Slovak embassy/consulate.

-None of the documents proving the purpose of your stay, financial resources or no criminal record can be older than 90 days on the day of submitting the application for a temporary residence.
+Please note that the documents proving the purpose of your stay, financial resources or no criminal record CAN NOT be older than 90 days on the day of submitting the application for a temporary residence.

 Fee: 4.50 € for the residence card

 Slovak embassy/consulate that receives your application will interview you for the purpose of a preliminary assessment of your application.
 The interview will be conducted in Slovak or another language understandable to both parties.
 The embassy will prepare a written record of the interview and attach it to the application for a temporary residence.
 The record shall be made in the language in which the interview was held, and you will be asked to sign it.
 (If you not speak Slovak and you do not agree on any language understandable to both parties, you must hire an interpreter and he/she must also sign the record).
 The embassy will send its position on the granting of a temporary residence to the Foreign Police department along with the record and its translation (in case the interview was held in another language than Slovak).